 On September 1st, 2007, at the age of 73, Franki Valli released his first new album in 15 years, a collection of cover tunes from the 1960s called "Romancing The '60s".
 Valli went on to enjoy a new surge of interest in his work when it was announced that the Tony Award-winning musical Jersey Boys, which is based on his career with The Four Seasons, was moving from Broadway to the new Palazzo Resort Hotel Casino in Las Vegas in 2008.

-Frankie continued to tour America with a group of young men as The Four Seasons.
-They consist of Todd Fournier, Brian Brigham, Brandon Brigham, and Landon Beard.
-In October 2010, Frankie's duet with Juice Newton, "The Biggest Part Of Me", was included on Newton's album "Duets: Friends & Memories".
-Valli was still performing across North America in 2014.
+Frankie continued to tour America with a group called The Four Seasons that consisted of Todd Fournier, Brian Brigham, Brandon Brigham, and Landon Beard.
+In October 2010, Frankie's duet with Juice Newton, "The Biggest Part Of Me" was included on Newton's album "Duets: Friends & Memories".
+Valli was still performing across North America in 2014, 2015 and 2016.